Denial of Service Attacks

 Denial of Service

-Sometimes abbreviated as DNS attacks, sometimes as DoS
+Sometimes abbreviated as DoS attacks, sometimes referred to as DDoS

 "DoS attacks are relatively simple to perform but can have devastating effects.
 They disable Web sites and routers by flooding them with false information requests.
 In order to discover the source of the requests, technicians must sort through thousands of lines of computer code.
 DoS attacks can last hours or days, depending on how quickly they are detected."